sdclibbery/tradr/README.md

-x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph x Add axis labels to account balance graph - extract code from drawCandles
+x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph x Add axis labels to account balance graph - extract code from drawCandles x Auto update balances once per day (and don't do it on accessing accounts)
-* Show orders on the account history graph
-* Auto update balances once per day (and don't do it on accessing accounts)
 * Have second account history graph in Btc as well as the Eur one
 * Add backup automation with monitoring of some kind
 * Show live depth chart
+* Show orders on the account history graph

+* Fix datetime format for Balances.at table: sqlite cant read it as a date()!!!
 * Can leave notes on orders explaining the reasoning behind them
 * Can leave dated notes on each product page
 * Allow buy-then-sell bot to have multiple exits?